 2. Ethnic Diversity In Casting

-Our production will have have a very diverse cast and reflect modern society and the military in a way many productions have been deficient in.
+Our production has a very diverse cast and reflects modern society and the military in a way many productions do not.

 3. Gender Bending Roles

-We are gender bending some of the main characters, including Marc Antony, one of the dominant figures in the play.
-In a time when there is a long over due push in the industry to have more female leads Julius Ceaser provides a perfect opportunity to present a women in the leading roles.
+We are gender bending some of the main characters, including Marc Antony, Julius Caesar, Casca, Octavius, and others.
+In a time when there is a long over due push in the industry to have more female leads Julius Ceaser provides a perfect opportunity to present a women in leading roles.

 Public Service Announcement About Tolerance